 This study was reviewed and approved by the Washington University Institutional Review Board (IRB ID: 202402053).
 Data from routine clinical care of all neonates admitted to the neonatal intensive care unit for whom a PT, INR, or aPTT was performed between 1/1/2018 and 1/1/2024 (n = 9,467 results, 1,189 unique patients) were extracted from the electronic medical record.
 To reduce the risk of ascertainment bias, only the first measurement of each assay was included.
 Results performed after the administration of a blood product were removed (n = 72 results).
 Non-numerical results (e.g. “See Comment”, “>250s”) were excluded.
 Gestational age (GA) was binned into preterm and term using 37 weeks as a cut-off.

 All results were performed on fresh plasma samples collected directly from neonates, as umbilical cord blood coagulation testing is not performed at our institution.
 Results prior to July 2021 were analyzed on the viscosity-based STA Compact Max (Diagnostica Stago.
 Parsippany, NJ, USA).
 More recent results used a nephelometry-based ACL Top (Instrumentation Laboratory.
 Bedford, MA, USA).
 The difference in medians for PT and aPTT were both less than the total allowable error of 15%(20), so data from before and after the instrumentation change were combined to increase sample size.
 Indirect reference interval estimation was performed using refineR(11), with the modified Box-Cox method(22).
-These indirect RIs were then compared to the currently reportedand several (CITE)direct RIs(15,17,19–21)
+These indirect RIs were then compared to our currently reported intervals for patients <1 year old, and several previously published direct RIs(15,17,19–21).

 All analysis was performed using R 4.3.0(23) within the tidyverse(24) framework.
 Color palettes were chosen from Crameri’s Scientific Colourmaps(25).
 Code is available at https://github.com/nspies13/nicu_coag_reference_intervals, while anonymized input data is available on FigShare at 10.6084/m9.figshare.25484761(26).